 MSPH Degree Requirements

-48 credit hours: Includes a thesis and a practicum.
+48 credit hours: Includes a Thesis and an Applied Practice Experience.

 Examples of past thesis titles include: